 If you have an open line of credit, perhaps based on the equity in your home, then you may be wondering how that affects your eligibility to receive federal financial aid.
 Before filling out your Free Application for Federal Student Aid (FAFSA), it is important to understand how the U.S. Department of Education treats different forms of credit.

 Open Credit Lines

 If you need an ongoing source of credit, whether to cover some college expenses or other unexpected costs, then an open line of credit from a private lender is a very viable option.
-The most substantial lines of credit are typically based on the equity in your home; however, if you have an excellent credit score and healthy credit history, then you may still qualify for a modest line of personal credit.
-The best part: having an open line of credit does not reduce your eligibility to receive federal financial aid.
+The most substantial lines of credit are typically based on the equity in your home.
+However, if you have an excellent credit score and healthy credit history, then you may still qualify for a modest line of personal credit.
+The best part: Having an open line of credit does not reduce your eligibility to receive federal financial aid.
 Since you only draw down the credit line on an as-needed basis, rather than receiving a large cash disbursement in the form of a loan, you are not penalized by the FAFSA’s need analysis methodology.
-In the case of home equity lines of credit, the equity is considered to remain in the home, and home equity is ignored by the FAFSA methodology.
+In the case of lines of credit for home equity, the equity is considered to remain in the home, so home equity is ignored by the FAFSA methodology.
 In addition, depending on the nature and purposes of the line of credit, the interest paid may be tax-deductible.

 Outstanding Personal Loans